South East Sussex

 • Battle

 Situated in the heart of Battle's shopping area, this pub was converted from an off licence with the acquisition of the next door premises.
+Despite the name, adopted in autumn 2024, this is a tap room; the brewery is located elsewhere.
 Three cask ales from Battle Brewery are served, there is some seating in the bar area which has the feel of a micropub, a gap in the wall leads to another room, also fronting onto the High Street, with a more spacious set up with chairs around low tables.
 Off sales are available, cask ales from Battle Brewery are sold for tastings and filling containers, as well as Cask Beer in a Box, 5 litre and 10 litre sizes being available.

 • Chequers Inn Lower Lake Battle TN33 0AT Telephone(01424) 772088

 This 17th-century inn features exposed beams and open fires.
 The dining room boasts a large inglenook, while the back garden overlooks the 1066 battlefield.
-Following a major refurbishment the pub has been under new management from August 2014.
 Eclectic furnishing and bluesy / jazz background music contribute to a relaxed atmosphere.
 Food is organic and locally sourced where possible.

 Please note that this pub can close earlier that the advertised hours, so it recommended that you phone before visiting.